DmytroStepanenkoIdelic/input-moment/README.md

 - Theming support allows customization of colors and icons.
 - Buttons to move forward or backwards between years.
 - Fixed package / build issues.
+- Date range added which highlights the days in the range specified

 ### Installation
 ``` sh